Shanz19/Fine-Tuning-Large-Language-Models-on-Private-Datasets-Offline/README.md

 ## Conclusion

-The fine-tuning of large language models such as Mixtral 7X8B, LLAMA2-7B, and GPT-2 Large offers a powerful approach to address diverse NLP tasks.
+The fine-tuning of large language models such as Mistral 7X8B, LLAMA2-7B, and GPT-2 offers a powerful approach to address diverse NLP tasks.
 By adapting pre-trained models to specific domains or applications, fine-tuning enables LLMs to achieve higher performance and better suit the needs of various industries and use cases.
 This report provides a comprehensive framework for fine-tuning LLMs, encompassing data preparation, model selection, training strategies, and privacy concerns.
 The advantages, limitations, and applications of fine-tuned LLMs are highlighted, offering valuable insights for practitioners aiming to leverage large language models for tasks involving sensitive datasets.